LekoArts/changesets-changelog-github-local/README.md

 Replace `"owner/repo"` with your GitHub repository identifier (for example, `"LekoArts/changesets-changelog-github-local"`).

+> [!IMPORTANT]
+> **Best practice:** Use [squash merging](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) for your pull requests.
+This ensures PR numbers are consistently included in commit messages, which helps this changelog generator create better links to your pull requests.
+> Alternatively you need to make sure that PR numbers (in the format `(#123)`) are at the end of the first line of your commit message.

 ### Features

 - Links to commits and pull requests in your changelogs